-- More than 120 authorizations to experiment have been granted since 2015 and a coordinated program (EVRA) was launched in 2019 to pool the lessons learned from experiments, specifically with regard to safety evaluation and acceptability. - Setup of a legislative framework resulting from the Mobility Orientation Law (26 December 2019) which will allow the circulation of automated vehicles beyond the experiments, thanks to an adapted liability regime, by setting the safety requirements. - Adaptation of the international driving regulation (Vienna Convention) to allow the circulation of highly automated vehicles from 2022, subject to compliance with technical regulations.
+- Extension of the scope of the experiments to use cases with the operator outside the vehicle, with specifications regarding the liability regime and the safety requirements. - More than 120 authorizations to experiment have been granted since 2015 and a coordinated program (EVRA) was launched in 2019 to pool the lessons learned from experiments, specifically with regard to safety evaluation and acceptability. - Setup of a legislative framework resulting from the Mobility Orientation Law (26 December 2019) which will allow the circulation of automated vehicles beyond the experiments, thanks to an adapted liability regime, by setting the safety requirements. - Adaptation of the international driving regulation (Vienna Convention) to allow the circulation of highly automated vehicles from 2022, subject to compliance with technical regulations.

-On 1st July 2021, France published a decree68 adapting the provisions of the Traffic and Transport laws to allow the circulation on French roads of vehicles equipped with driving delegation systems as soon as they are homologated, and automated road transport systems on predefined routes or zones from September 2022.
+On 1st July 2021, France published a decree65 adapting the provisions of the Traffic and Transport laws to allow the circulation on French roads of vehicles equipped with driving delegation systems as soon as they are homologated, and automated road transport systems on predefined routes or zones from September 2022.